 20th March 2018

 If you are running a rugby club, then protecting your playing surface should be a priority.
-Those of us who play the game at a community level are well aware of a heap of issues which can affect the pitch.
+Those of us who play the game at a community level are well aware of many issues that can affect the pitch.

 Items such as broken glass or discarded tools have also been known to be dropped on playing pitches.
-Installing properly secure fencing helps to minimise the risk of this happening.
-Sadly, restricting access to green space is the only option available when it comes to curtailing anti-social activity.
+Again, installing properly secure fencing helps to minimise the risk of this happening.
+Sadly, restricting access to green space is the only option available to curtailing anti-social activity.

 Sadly, some individuals also think that driving vehicles on sports pitches is an enjoyable activity.
 In recent years, teenagers riding off-road bikes have become something of an issue in many communities.
 Again, high-quality fencing is often the only protection against the kind of damage that vehicles of this type can wreak on your precious pitches.